huddyyeo/high_freq_trading/README.md

 High frequency trading refers to trading in short time periods and using algorithmic strategies to capture alpha.
 Unfortunately, these alphas decay extremely quickly due to overcrowding and seeking new methods of capturing trends is always necessary.

-The data I have used is unfortunately private and confidential and cannot be uploaded onto this platform.
+The data I have used is unfortunately confidential and cannot be shared here.
 It consists of the following columns:
 ['date', 'ReceiveTime', 'Symbol', 'Type', 'PreSettlePrice',
        'PreClosePrice', 'PreOpenInterest', 'OpenPrice', 'HighestPrice',